jpschewe/fll-sw/scoring/docs/terminology.md

 Score Categories
 ================

-There are 2 typeses of scoring categories.
+There are 2 types of scoring categories.
 Performance and subjective.
-Categories are made up of missions.
+Categories are made up of goals.
-*eventually they will be made up of areas and areas will contain missions.*
-All scores for the missions in a category are added together to determine the raw score for a category.
+All scores for the goals in a category are added together to determine the raw score for a category.
 Each category had a weight that determines how much that score contributes to a team's overall score.
 This weight is multiplied by the scaled score for a category and then summed to determine there overall score.
 See [score normalization](ScoreExplaination.pdf) for details on how raw scores become scaled scores.